n8n-io/n8n-docs/docs/insight2/data-sources/google.sheets.md

 # Google Sheets

-Insight can connect to Google Sheet using OAuth 2.0, which helps us to limit an application's access to a user's account.
+Insight² can connect to Google Sheet using OAuth 2.0, which helps us to limit an application's access to a user's account.

 ## How to integrate Google Sheets

-<iframe height="500" src="https://www.youtube.com/embed/3PO41waW2CQ" title="Insight Googlsheet Integration" frameborder="0" allowfullscreen width="100%"></iframe>
+<iframe height="500" src="https://www.youtube.com/embed/3PO41waW2CQ" title="Insight² Googlsheet Integration" frameborder="0" allowfullscreen width="100%"></iframe>

 ## Self-Hosted Configuration